shah-zeb-naveed/data-science-notes/README.md

   -  if position matters (like pos. of song on spotify), it can affect feedback.
     **-  can train the model with position encoded and then mark as 1 during inference.
     -  another approach is to train 2 models, 1 model predicts probability that an item will be seen and considered given position, other predicts if an item will be clicked given they considered.???**

+51. Error Analysis:
+    - ML models can fail silently.
+    - Failures can be: theoretical constraincts (e.g. violation of assumptions), poor implementation, bad hyperparaemters, bad data, bad feature engineering,
+    - Good practices to avoid problems
+      - Start with simplest architecture (like one-layered RNN before expanding), sanity checks, overfit to small training set and evaluate on same (to make sure minimal loss achieved), set random seeds.
+    - Models with high bias may not improve from more training data but a high variance model might.
+    - Use strategic approach to decide what to tackle first to get highest ROI. e.g. focus on strata giving most error, can further see what specific characterists
+    - collecting more data is expensive so do error analysis to confirm if needed/prioritized.
+    - estimate bias and variance helps determine next steps
+    - analyze errors between training/dev/test sets to determine if there's a variance problem, data mismatch or avoidable bias by comparing to human-level performance. irreducible = bayes error.
+    - chain of assumptions in ML: tuning params for lower training error, regularization/bigger train set for lower dev error, bigger dev set for lower test eror, change dev set or cost function for lower real world errors
+    - early stopping: one knob affects training and dev so Andrew Ng doesn't like it
+    - test set accuracy is not enough. set of disproportionately important examples needs to perform really well.
+    - HLP (human level performance) can't beat that. caution if ground truth for HLP is itself by human.

 45. Observability: is part of monitoring.
   - 3 pillars of monitoring: logs, metrics, traces.
   - Monitoring is about tracking outputs.
 Monitoring makes no gurantee it will help you find out what went wrong.
 Monitoring assumes its possible to run tests and let data pass through system to narrow down the problem.
 Observability makes a stronger assumption that internal states can be inferred using outputs.
 Allows more fine-grained metrics.
 Observability and Interpretability go hand-in-hand.